-Being at the top of your career sounds amazing, doesn’t it?
-A lot of people assume that being at the top of your field means wealth and riches, but that’s not always true.
+Being at the top of your career sounds impressive, doesn’t it?
+Many people assume that being at the top of your field means wealth and riches, but that’s not always true.

-As these examples prove, career success is about far more than money.
-It’s about landing your dream job, regardless of how much it pays.
-It’s also about helping people, learning things, or making a difference.
+As these examples prove, career success is far more than money.
+It’s about following your dream even if it doesn’t pay.
+It’s also about helping people, learning, or making a difference.

 Successful Career and Money

 That’s not to say no careers lead to wealth and riches.
-Some careers actually do define success by the amount of money you make.
-There’s nothing wrong with that, if that’s your goal.
+Some professions do define success by the amount of money you make.
+There’s nothing wrong with that if that’s your goal.

-There are careers that combine the two.
+Some careers combine the two.
 Doctors make a ton of money, and they also help people.
 Some artists, like actors and musicians, can get rich by following their dreams and living their passions.

 How Do You Define Financial Success?

 I wanted to be a millionaire by the time I turned 30.
-But why?
-I don’t even know.
-I wanted to be a millionaire so I could say I was one – because I thought that was the epitome of success.
+Why?
+I don’t know why.
+I wanted to be a millionaire so I could say I was one because that would somehow prove I was successful.

 All I need is enough money to be able to support myself.

-To me, financial success is mostly about having enough money to be able to do the things I want to do, and ensuring that I’m not destitute at any point in my life.
+To me, financial success is mostly about having enough money to be able to do the things I want to do and ensuring that I’m not destitute at any point in my life.